2Shaun/SICP/README.md

 ## Solutions to Structure & Interpretation of Computer Programs by Abelson and Sussman
 ![wizard](https://g.sicp.me/books/wizard.jpg)

 These are my solutions to SICP's exercises.
 The scm files are organized by chapter.
 I'm working through this book because the exercises scratch an itch that I didn't know I had.
-LISP-like syntax at the very least teaches you to think in a different way, but I also believe that the syntax models human thinking closer than any other language I've tried.
+LISP-like syntax at least teaches you to think about programming in a different way, but I also think that it models my thought process of problem solving closer than any other language I've tried.

 What I have learned
 * The power of abstraction